-tone-of-voice in your CV
+Tone-of-voice in your CV

-In distinguishing yourself as the ideal candidate, it's often not what you say but the way that you say it
+In distinguishing yourself as the ideal candidate, it's often not what you say but the way that you say it.

 Why is tone-of-voice important in job applications?

 In the UK, we frequently approach challenging topics with a degree of subtlety.
 Phrases such as "Can I borrow you for two secs?" or "How’s your day looking?" often serve as gentle indications that your boss might require your assistance.
 This method contrasts sharply with the direct and assertive communication style commonly found in American English.
-Despite this, many CVs crafted by individuals from the UK tend to adopt an American tone, replete with business jargon that feels out of place in a British context.

 The overarching rule of marketing is to know and resonate with your audience, and the creation of a CV is first and foremost a marketing task.